Porsche Macan Review & Prices

 Hugely impressive handling for an SUV, but just be aware the entry engine isn't quite as sporty as you might hope

-Put simply, it’s fine if you’re not too bothered about your Macan feeling or sounding like a Porsche.
-But it’s never exciting, while 28mpg isn’t exactly something to write home about.
+The standard 2.0-litre version is ideal if you spend most of your time cruising around town, fine if you’re not too bothered about your Macan feeling or sounding like a Porsche.
+It's never exciting, and 28.2mpg isn’t exactly something to write home about, but plenty for a posh SUV to waft about in at low speed.

 When it comes to having fun on a country road, the Macan sets a benchmark that other SUVs this size have yet to match.